BadiaLab/induction/README.md

 (only when you need it)

 1. Apply for an account.
 How?
-Write an e-mail either to `alberto.martin@monash.edu` or `santiago.badia@monash.edu`
+Follow the instructions [here](https://docs.monarch.erc.monash.edu/MonARCH/requesting-an-account.html).
+In step number 3., you have to join the `pMona0083` project.
 2. Follow the instructions [here](https://github.com/gridap/GridapDistributed.jl/wiki/Monarch-(Monash)-Useful-links,-commands,-and-workflows)